somethingindependent/thewright-site/_includes/schedule.md

 We’ve worked hard to bring high-level, inspirational talks and tactical workshops with hard-skill takeaways to you at no cost.
 All afternoon sessions ­ keynote speakers, panel discussions, workshops ­ are **FREE and open-to-the-public** (though we do ask that you register in advance).
 This unique opportunity is made possible through the generous support of our partners and, new this year, our patrons.

 ## KEYNOTES
-Join us each day at 11:30am for an inspiring hourlong keynote exploring the theme of bold, principled, collaborative leadership.
+Join us each day at 11:30am for an inspiring 60-minute keynote exploring the theme of bold, principled, collaborative leadership.

 {% assign keynotes_by_day =
   site.talks |